-The mean atmospheric pressure statistically significantly varied from year to year (F = 60.22, P < 0.001).
-The lowest atmospheric pressure was observed in 2015 (Table 5).
+The mean atmospheric pressure is statistically significantly varies from year to year (F = 60.22; p < 0.001).
+The lowest atmospheric pressure was observed in 2015 (Fig. 6).
 The difference between 2013 and 2014 was not statistically significant.
-The highest value of the atmospheric pressure is typical of early winter, and then in spring pressure was quite sharply reduced.
-In May, there was usually minimum of the atmospheric pressure, followed by a gradual increase, which took a sharp character from the middle of autumn.
+The most value of the atmospheric pressure is typical of early winter, and then in spring pressure was quite sharply reduced.
+In May, there was usually minimum of the atmospheric pressure, followed by a gradual increase it, which takes a sharp character from the middle of autumn.